skyfall1818/cse5280-multiple-particles-pduong2018/Multiple_Particles.md

 Overall the particles interactions behave more greedily in the isotropic method than the anisotropic.
 In cases where two or more particles meet at the same goal (assuming the particles have the same goal), one particle will overtake the other and take the goal.
 Anisotropic will spread out evenly as there is no way to reach the goal or the cost will spike due to running into the other particle.

-Particles on head on collision tend to find a way to pass each other but the anisotropic particles stop way earlier and their speeds tend to be overall consistent as a result. the isotropic particles run as close as they can before stopping and veering around each other.
+Particles on head on collision tend to find a way to pass each other but the anisotropic particles stop earlier and their speeds tend to be overall consistent as a result. the isotropic particles run as close as they can before stopping and veering around each other.

 ## Conclusion
 isotropic particles tend to take the greediest path and will have to turn when necessary.
 While the anisotropic have to turn earlier and find more open space to maneuver around other particles.
 Overall, both particles act similar on many different aspects, but when there are a lot of collisions, the anisotropic particles tend to move more smoothly (more consistent speed) around.